Bushin Martial Arts Academy

 Q) What type of equipment will I need?

-A) For your first session, you will only need to wear comfortable exercise clothes . (excluding from tank tops).
+A) For your first session, you will only need to wear comfortable exercise clothes (excluding from tank tops).
 Students are not required to have any special or additional pieces of equipment during their first session.
-(If you have trained in a martial art before and still have your gi (white gi only), you are welcome to wear this, but please remove any patches or insignia that might already be on it before attending class).
+If you have trained in a martial art before and still have your dogi (white dogi only), you are welcome to wear this, but please remove any patches or insignia that might already be on it before attending class.
 Please remove shoes, socks, and jewelry before entering the training floor (this includes any piercings, watches, bracelets, or necklaces).
-Participants are required to wear an approved Karate or Jiu-jitsu plan white gi (uniform) when attending the Bullyproof, Jiu-jitsu and karate classes.
-Jiu-Jitsu students are required to wear a black or dark blue color rashguard or dry-shirt underneath their gi for hygiene and uniformity.
+Participants are required to wear an approved Karate or Jiu-jitsu plan white dogi (uniform) when attending the Bullyproof, Jiu-jitsu and Karate classes.
+Jiu-Jitsu students are required to wear a black or dark blue color rashguard or dry-shirt underneath their dogi for hygiene and uniformity.
 During the 10 day trial session, comfortable gym clothing is acceptable.
-As students progress in their training, they will also need to acquire additional pieces of equipment, including: protective equipment (pads, headgear, mouth guard, groin protector, etc…), various weapons, belts, alternate gis, etc… All of these items may be purchased through the dojo at reduced cost.
+As students progress in their training, they will also need to acquire additional pieces of equipment, including: protective equipment (pads, headgear, mouth guard, groin protector, etc.…), various weapons, belts, alternate dogi, etc. All of these items may be purchased through the dojo's Pro Store at reduced cost.
 Any gear that is acquired outside of the dojo must be approved by the head instructor before use in the academy. *** Please note that all of these items are not required at one time.
 Instructors will make all efforts to notify students of the need for this equipment well ahead of time in order for students and parents to be able to properly prepare for the coming costs.
 There is also a significant amount of training equipment that is provided by the dojo on a need basis during training.
 This equipment is to be used during classes and returned to the dojo at the end of class and is of no additional cost to students.

 Q) Can I come by the dojo and try a class out to see if this is for me?